 An RV refrigerator is not intended for quick cooling or freezing.
 For best results, stock with food that is already cold or frozen.
 The shelves should not be covered with paper or plastic and the food items should be arranged so air can circulate freely.
 Keep the area at the back of the refrigerator clean and free of debris.
-Also check that the exterior refrigerator vent is free of any obstructions (i.e., spider webs, bird nests, etc.).
+Check for obstructions in the exterior refrigerator vent area (i.e., spider webs, bird nests, etc.).
 Use a soft cloth to dust off the debris.
 For optimum efficiency and performance, it is recommended the refrigerator be checked at least twice a year as part of the routine maintenance.